bethsmith0623/I_Heart_JS/README.md

 * lesson_5.js - a review of functions
 * lesson_6.js - a review of arrays
 * lesson_7.js - a review of objects

+*__Data_Structures_Algorithms__*

+This section is for notes and practice work from the Udemy course created by Andrei Neagoie titled "Master the Coding Interview: Data Structures + Algorithms".